CLARIAH/clariah-plus/requirements/software-metadata-requirements.md

 * Input/Output formats and languages (WIP)
     * **TODO: This is still an [ongoing discussion](https://github.com/codemeta/codemeta/issues/188)**

-### 10. You *MAY* express extra vocabulary from schema.org
+### 10. You *MAY* specify screenshots/screencasts and thumbnails using existing vocabulary from schema.org and codemeta.

-For links to screenshots or screencasts of the application, use the [screenshot property](https://schema.org/screenshot) with a full URL.The links *MUST* use HTTPS.
+For links to screenshots or screencasts of the application, use the [screenshot property](https://schema.org/screenshot) with a full URL.
+The links *MUST* use HTTPS.

 ```json
 {